 #2: Create a rich quiz experience for your audience

-Take polls even further and kick-off your virtual meeting or event with an interactive quiz.
-In Slido, you can create a full quiz experience for your online audience – with timer, correct answers, and leaderboard!
+Take polls even further and kick off your virtual meeting or event with an interactive quiz.
+In Slido, you can create a full quiz experience for your online audience – with a timer, correct answers, and a leaderboard!

-You can run a quiz just for fun – the possibilities are endless there – or leverage the power of quiz in more creative ways.
+You can run a quiz just for fun – the possibilities are endless there – or leverage the power of quizzes in more creative ways.

-For example, at an all-hands meeting, why don’t you present your company stats as a quiz for a change and let your employees guess how your company did last month/quarter?
+For example, at an all-hands meeting, present your company stats as a quiz for a change and let your employees guess how your company did last month/quarter.